beckym223/manual_work/E6_long.md

 other variables such as rates of return.
 Relevant for this issue are the age structure of optimized expenditures, the  relative importance of both real and relative consumption,  and the allocation of risk bearing between the elderly and  the rest of the population.
 Currently, benefits in force are  increased for inflation as measured by the CPI.
 While this is  a reasonable solution, I suspect it would be better, on a  revenue neutral basis, to have lower initial benefits that then grew faster (for example as a weighted average of prices  and wages).
 This would help the longer-lived more than the  shorter-lived, but the effect on expected lifetime income  distribution could be partially adjusted by changing the benefit  formula.
 But this issue has not received detailed analysis.
 25 A full analysis of the income distribution effects of  Social Security should consider the disability program along  with the retirement income program since there is a negative  correlation between life expectancy and the likelihood of  collecting disability benefits and dying young enough to  leave children who collect young survivor benefits.
+7
+VOL. 94 NO. I

 ### ---Economics-2004-0-09.txt---
+THE AMERICAN ECONOMIC REVIEW
 comparing two mandatory programs, one with lump-sum payments and one with annuities.
 This comparison would be easy if individual